khanh-alice/knative-build-demo/README.md

 # Tekton Pipelines Demo

 ## Introduction

-- This repoitory contains a simple React application and yaml files that demonstrates both Knative Build and Tekton Pipelines (from testing, building and deploying an application)
+- This repository contains a simple React application and yaml files that demonstrates both Knative Build and Tekton Pipelines (from testing, building and deploying an application)
-- The React application simply display a message, an image and these will change base on an environment variables `REACT_APP_DRINK` (either `lemonade` or `cocktail`), we will use this to make 2 versions of our application.
+- The React application simply display a message, an image and these will change based on an environment variables `REACT_APP_DRINK` (either `lemonade` or `cocktail`), we will use this to make 2 versions of our application.

 ## Prerequisite

-- Setup a Kubernetes cluster (make sure node pool has access scope to Cloud Platform in case of GKE).
+- Set up a Kubernetes cluster (make sure node pool has access scope to Cloud Platform in case of GKE).
 - Install [Knative](https://knative.dev/docs/install/).
 - Install [Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).
 - Find and replace all `https://github.com/khanh-alice/tekton-demo.git` with yours git repository if needed.